laiyingxin2/SHIELD/README.md

     <br />
 </p>

+## Overview
+In this paper, we conduct a detailed comparison of two models: Google's **Gemini** and OpenAI's **GPT-4V(ision)**.
+We utilize Zero-Shot/One-Shot as well as COT methods to comprehensively analyze the performance of these two models in FAS and face tampering detection tasks.

 ## Release
-- [2024/2/6]🔥🔥🔥We will release the evaluation result and code very soon.
+- [2024/2/6]🔥🔥🔥We will release the evaluation result (about 100 pages) and the code very soon.